 - 2015, California: $700,000 Settlement.
 A 28-year-old adult male is being treated for Lyme disease with two medications, Malarone and Larium, which are known to cause psychotic events in some patients.
 He subsequently suffers a neuropsychiatric adverse event with delusions, threatens and terrorizes his girlfriend for hours, until his arrest and commitment to a mental facility.
 He suffers PTSD as a result.
 He brings a claim against the doctor, alleging that he negligently prescribed the drugs with the known psychological side effects to a patient such as the plaintiff who had documented mood swings and depression.
 He further claims the doctor did not advise him of the risks and failed to monitor him.
 The parties settle for $700,000.

 - 2015, Louisiana, $1,262,409 Verdict.
+This is a classic wrong prescription lawsuit.
 A 49-year old male has a prescription for Tambocor (treats irregular heartbeat) filled, but is actually given Nortriptyline (an anti-depressant believed to cause atrial arrhythmia).
-He takes the medication for four months before discovering the error, and begins to experience worsening of his irregular heartbeat condition.
+He takes the medication for four months before discovering the error and begins to experience worsening of his irregular heartbeat condition.
 He suffers permanent damage to his heart, fatigue, depression, and neurological damage.
-He brings a claim against the pharmacist, claiming he was negligent in failing to properly inspect the medication prior to dispensing it and failing to ensure that the correct medications were placed in appropriate containers.
+His wrong prescription lawyer brings a claim against the pharmacist, claiming he was negligent in failing to properly inspect the medication prior to dispensing it and failing to ensure that the correct medications were placed in appropriate containers.
 He also alleges that the pharmacist should have realized he mistakenly filled the prescription for Tambocor with Nortriptyline on the day it happened, but he did not correct the mistake.
 He admits liability for the misfiled prescription, but disputes the nature of the damages, and claims that the condition worsened due to the progression of the disease rather than the medication error.
 A jury awards the man $1,262,409.

 - 2014, Massachusetts: $1,500,000 Settlement.
 After giving birth to her second child, a woman with a history of congestive heart failure has high blood pressure.
 The obstetrician administers Labetalol, although this drug is not supposed to be given to patients with a history of congestive heart failure.
 After the drug is administered, the woman dies.
 Her estate brings a claim, alleging negligence in administering a drug that was clearly contraindicated.
 That claim is not settled, and she then brings suit against the insurance company, claiming they failed to properly investigate and settle.
 The defendants dispute liability and damages, and one month prior to trial, the case settles for $1,500,000 on the insurer’s actions.

 - 2014, California: $375,000 Settlement.
 Plaintiff is having surgery at the hospital.
 It goes well, and she is transferred to the ICU and then to a private room as she appears fine.
-Three hours later, she is found unresponsive when the hospital staff come into draw her blood.
+Three hours later, she is found unresponsive when the hospital staff comes to draw her blood.
 They try to resuscitate her, but they are unsuccessful, and she dies five days later.
-Her estate brings a claim alleging that she was overmedicated, and that her alarms were not working which would have alerted the hospital staff earlier.
+Her estate brings a claim alleging that she was overmedicated and that her alarms were not working which would have alerted the hospital staff earlier.
 The parties settle for $375,000.

 - 2014, Pennsylvania: $450,000 Settlement.
 A 39-year-old man, a Chief of Detectives, is on anti-anxiety medication to treat work-related anxiety, prescribed by his family physician.
 While in the police station one day, he fatally shoots himself.
 His wife brings a claim, alleging the doctor negligently prescribed very high doses of the medication (Xanax), failed to establish a diagnosis consistent with the criteria for the drug Xanax, and prescribed reckless dosages of the drug to a patient known to have suicidal thoughts.
 The doctor also allegedly fails to consider the effects of prescribing Xanax while the man is on Ambien, which can cause addictive central nervous system effects.
 The doctor denies liability but agrees to settle for $450,000.